stannyc/orens_issues/README.md

    - [ANDROID] Login With Phone Showing Error

 3. Issue Description
    Pleaese provide brief description on the issue, to make it easier for dev department to reproduce and solve the issue...
-Screenshoots of the errors or but would is very helpfull in doing so.
+Screenshoots of the errors/found-bug is very helpfull.